willemw12/get_iplayer_downloader/README.md

 * [https://github.com/willemw12/get\_iplayer\_downloader/wiki](https://github.com/willemw12/get_iplayer_downloader/wiki)

-This program is licensed under GPLv3 (see included file COPYING).
+This program is licensed under GPLv3 (see included COPYING file).

 Disclaimer: this program does not perform any downloading itself.
 It relies on the get\_iplayer program to perform the actual downloading.